 Aline was finding life and getting by difficult without being able to work full time and was trying to obtain PWD (persons on disability benefits).
 After her application was denied, it was suggested by another community organization that she come to CVHIS for help.
 Through our Case Coordinator’s assistance, she was finally able to obtain a PWD designation in 2012 which would give her at least some minimal funding to survive.

-Now almost 10 years later she’s still a client of CVHIS and shares that she’s not sure what she would have done without us and realizes how important funding is to provide our services.
+Now more than 10 years later she’s still a client of CVHIS and shares that she’s not sure what she would have done without us and realizes how important funding is to provide our services.
 Aline has become a volunteer with us through our employment program, receiving a modest stipend for hours worked, which enables her to use some of her culinary skills as she assists and has become a valuable volunteer with our weekly lunch program.
 She has also started taking part in our group wellness activities and has recently been participating in dragon boating with us.
 In her words: Through the society I’ve gained friendships and confidence.
 I’m now doing things that I never thought I’d be able to do!

 On January 2, 2000 Mike Warren was driving to work when he thought he might be having a heart attack so he pulled over to flag a car down for help and the next thing he remembers is waking up in the hospital.
 He later discovered that he had a grand mal seizure and that he had a brain tumor the size of a small grapefruit that had pushed the right side of his brain to the left side.
 He would require 13 hours of surgery.

 Six years later, Mike was experiencing blurring in his right eye and was referred to a neuro-ophthalmologist who discovered he had another brain tumor, again on the right side and would need immediate surgery.
 Unfortunately, during the process of removing the tumor the optic nerve for his right eye was detached, which has left him blind in the one eye.